 - When using social media, students are responsible for complying with expectations for behavior as detailed in the Student/Parent Handbook, and all technology policies. - Communications on social media websites should be respectful and positive.
-Students should interact in a way that reflects positively on themselves and Central Catholic High School. - Students are responsible for their behavior and communications on social media websites; they must carefully consider all information posted online, including links and pictures that are shared and reposted. - Students should not make statements on social media sites that violate school policies or damage the reputation of the school. - Students may not disclose private or confidential information about other students, employees, and families of Central Catholic on social media sites. - Any use of the school name/logo on social media sites must be approved in writing before - Students may not promote unlawful activities on social media websites, including but not limited to: illegal drugs, underage drinking, violence, gang activity, sexual harassment, forgery, and hate crimes. - Students may not engage in inappropriate communications on social media websites, including but not limited to: bullying and cyberbullying, disparaging or discriminatory statements, cheating and plagiarism, unauthorized sharing of personal photos, terroristic threats, and imitation of another person. - Students must take responsibility for helping to create a safe school environment; bullying/cyberbullying, threats, suspicious activities, or other inappropriate communications must be immediately reported to school administration.
+Students should interact in a way that reflects positively on themselves and Central Catholic High School. - Students are responsible for their behavior and communications on social media websites; they must carefully consider all information posted online, including links and pictures that are shared and reposted. - Students should not make statements on social media sites that violate school policies or damage the reputation of the school. - Students may not disclose private or confidential information about other students, employees, and families of Central Catholic on social media sites. - Any use of the school name/logo on social media sites must be approved in writing before use. - Students may not promote unlawful activities on social media websites, including but not limited to: illegal drugs, underage drinking, violence, gang activity, sexual harassment, forgery, and hate crimes. - Students may not engage in inappropriate communications on social media websites, including but not limited to: bullying and cyberbullying, disparaging or discriminatory statements, cheating and plagiarism, unauthorized sharing of personal photos, terroristic threats, and imitation of another person.